IBM/openapi-validator/README.md

 - npm run test

-Please note that most if this code is from swagger-api/swagger editor.
+Please note that most of this code is from swagger-api/swagger editor.
 This project adds custom validations agreed upon various teams at IBM

 Reference:
 https://github.com/swagger-api/swagger-editor